idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 #### Solid Boundary Conditions

 For the solid
-domain, a heat flux is imposed on the block surface facing the pebble bed, where the value of the heat flux comes from a Pronghorn postprocessor.
-TODO On the surface of the barrel, a heat convection boundary condition is imposed,
+domain, a fixed heat flux of 5 kW/m$^2$ is imposed on the block surface facing the pebble bed.
+On the surface of the barrel, a heat convection boundary condition is imposed,

 \begin{equation}
 \label{eq:hfc}